wanyuac/NITREc/Script/README.md

 - `missenseFinder.py`: Identify amino acid substitutions in query protein sequences against their most similar reference protein sequences, assuming an identical length of all sequences.

 - `findKnownMutations.py`: Identify mutations of interest in the output of `missenseFinder.py`.

+**Prediction of nitrofurantoin susceptibility**

+- `scoreHitsNITR.R`: An R script offering a score function for prediction based on genetic presence-absence and alterations.